Parentless Florida teen not ‘mature’ enough to seek abortion, court rules

-TAMPA, Fla.
-(WFLA) — A pregnant Florida 16-year-old was denied an abortion for a second time this week, after a state court of appeals said she didn’t present evidence she was “mature” enough to make the decision.
+A pregnant 16-year-old in Florida was denied an abortion for a second time this week, after a state court of appeals said she didn’t present evidence she was “mature” enough to make the decision.

 Now, the teen, who is parentless and says she isn’t ready to have a child, may be forced to become a mother.